-In 2015, the School District entered into a copier equipment lease agreement with Ricoh.
-The agreement qualifies as an operating lease for accounting purposes and therefore, has been recorded as an expense in the accompanying statement of activities.
-The lease is a 63 month contract, commencing October 2015 to January 2021 with a fee of \$36,837.
-Rental expense For the Year Ended June 30, 2017 was \$7,017.
+In 2015, the School District entered into a copier equipment lease agreement with Toshiba.
+The agreement qualified as an operating lease for accounting purposes and therefore, has been recorded as an expense in the accompanying statement of activities.
+The lease was a 63 month contract beginning October 2015 for a total fee of \$36,837 with a monthly payment of \$585.
+In June 2018, the School District entered into a new lease agreement with Toshiba that included a buyout provision of the 2015 agreement.
+The existing lease agreement was terminated in June 2018.
+Rental expense for the year ended June 30, 2018 was \$7,017.